paschun/fcos-layers/README.md

 These images are built using GitHub Actions every day, from the upstream "stable" images of Fedora CoreOS.

-Images are published on GitHub Packages and available for linux/amd64.
+Images are published on GitHub Packages and available for linux/amd64 and linux/arm64.

 ## `base` image